dotnet/docs-maui/docs/android/app-links.md

 > [!IMPORTANT]
 > To use Android app links:
 > - A version of your app must be live on Google Play.
 > - A companion website must be registered against the app in Google's Developer Console.
-Once the app is associated with a website, URLs can be indexed that work for both the website and the app, which can then be served in search results.
+Once the app is associated with a website, URIs can be indexed that work for both the website and the app, which can then be served in search results.
 For more information, see [App Indexing on Google Search](https://support.google.com/googleplay/android-developer/answer/6041489) on support.google.com.

 For more information about Android app links, see [Handling Android App Links](https://developer.android.com/training/app-links).